Why We Spent 4 Years on Debugging

 Chronos did not result from a single breakthrough.
 It emerged from sustained iteration and layered work across:

-• Dataset construction: 15 million GitHub issues, 8 million stack traces, 3 million CI logs, all aligned to fix outcomes
+• Dataset construction: 15 million GitHub issues with linked PRs, 8 million stack traces mapped to successful resolutions, 3 million CI/CD logs from failed builds, all aligned to fix outcomes

-• Benchmarking: Development of the Multi Random Retrieval (MRR) benchmark designed to test retrieval and reasoning across scattered signals
+• Benchmarking: Development of the Multi Random Retrieval (MRR) benchmark with 5,000 real-world scenarios designed to test retrieval and reasoning across scattered signals

-• Execution sandboxes: Allowing Chronos to test, observe, and refine its patches within CI-like environments
+• Execution sandboxes: Allowing Chronos to test, observe, and refine its patches within CI-like environments, averaging 2.2 iterations to success

-• Systemic ablations: Removing and reworking components that failed in real-world evaluations
+• Systemic ablations: Removing and reworking components that failed in real-world evaluations, with each component contributing 15-30% to overall performance

 We rebuilt Chronos multiple times.
 Not because the models were weak, but because the framing of the problem was wrong.